 * Infrared sensors, sonic bat repellants may be deployed

-* Abundance of gold, iron ore, other minerals too tempting to miss
+* Abundance of gold, iron ore, other minerals too tempting

 By James Regan